 Not just in China, but countries such as Singapore, and parts of the US are offering its staff to work from home.
 Where previously, work from home or remote work, is only for the moms or those without a serious career position, remote work is now on the rise due to this virus.

 1 – Zoom Video Communications – saw a sharp rise in the downloads and use of its app.
 Zoom provides the ability for remote work, or teleworking via its online video conferencing app and desktop app.
+Since the date of writing, we like to inform that Zoom has been hacked, so if you are looking to have a meeting we would suggest other alternatives at least until the issue is completely resolved.

 2 – Apps and software for remote work.
 To get an idea of what to develop for remote work, consider productivity-based tools and project management tools.
 For instance, a software developer could easily create a time-based focus app, that enables a worker to focus on his task, instead of surfing the internet or create a time-tracking tool.
 Project management tools are also much needed for online collaboration.